 - Private landscaping business

-The location of the accident, the type of defect at play, as well as a variety of other factors may all play a role in determining exactly who is at fault for the circumstances that led to your accident.
+The location of the accident, the type of defect at play, various other factors may all play a role in determining exactly who is at fault for the circumstances that led to your accident.
 In fact, depending on the situation, more than one party may be responsible for the conditions that caused the accident.

 Our attorneys can identify the parties responsible for the road defect and help you hold them accountable for their negligent actions.
 The best way to ensure that you get the compensation you deserve is to hire an attorney with the experience to hold powerful agencies responsible for their actions.